karashiiro/DalamudPluginProjectTemplate/README.md

 }
 ```

-This automatically register and unregister the methods that they're attached to on setup and dispose.
+This automatically registers and unregisters the methods that they're attached to on initialization and dispose.

 ## GitHub Actions
 Running the shell script `DownloadGithubActions.sh` will download some useful GitHub actions for you.
 You can also delete this file if you have no need for it.